-Did you know that from the outside many cables all look the same but on the inside, the construction is different?
-It all comes down to the wires’ ability to charge at a fast speed.
+Did you know that from the outside many cables all look the same but on the inside, the construction is different and many cables have a slow only design.
+It all comes down to the wires ability to carry a fast speed.
 The white and green are for data.
-The red and black are 5V and carry the power of charging, these determine charge speed.
+The red and black are 5v and carry the power of charging, these determine charge speed.

 Now, enough of the physics!
 Let’s talk about how this affects you.